cyrillkuettel/Libtorch-MobileSAM-Example/README.md

 ### Libtorch
 The project expects `libtorch/` in the top-level directory.
 I have not included this because its 727MB.

+#### Mac M1 Chips

+Pytorch pre-built binaries for Mac M2 can be found here [libtorch-mac-m1/releases](https://github.com/mlverse/libtorch-mac-m1/releases) (no official builds at the point of writing this.)

+#### Linux

 Just download [this version from pytorch.org](https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-1.13.0%2Bcpu.zip), rename the folder to 'libtorch' and put it in the repository at top level.

 ```bash
 wget https://download.pytorch.org/libtorch/cpu/libtorch-cxx11-abi-shared-with-deps-1.13.0%2Bcpu.zip